mayayunx/foodmatch/README.md

 ### Remark
 - For AWS free tier's EC2 instance, the default memory for the score prediction model is definitely not enough.
 One can use swap files technique to add more by trading off some disk space
 - Training of two models with huge yelp dataset take time, however, even with few epochs, the results are already acceptable
+- Lambda function environment is a read-only file system, so it's not able to write files on it.
+One can use ```tmp``` folder in lambda function to write files temporarily, the content is not guaranteed to be stored for long time and could disapper in any minute.
+As our project use, one can uplolad it to S3, or send it to backend server for proper saving